Learn more about sewer maintenance and how it affects you.

 Major Street Resurfacing Program

 The City of Alexandria maintains and manages more than 560 lane miles of streets annually.
-In fiscal year 2017 City Council increased the City's paving budget to $6,650,000, a 18.75% increase over FY 2016.
-Additionally, the City participates in the Virginia Department of Transportation (VDOT) State Revenue Sharing Program as well as leverages grant opportunities as they become available.
-In July 2016, VDOT announced that the City will be awarded an additional $500,000 through the FY 2017 VDOT Primary Extensions Grant.
-This money will be used to pave sections of N/S Patrick St. (Route 1) and will allow for additional paving and related sidewalk improvements to be completed this fiscal year.
+In additional to the City Council approved funding, the City participates in the Virginia Department of Transportation (VDOT) State Revenue Sharing Program as well as leverages grant opportunities as they become available.
+In July 2018, VDOT announced that the City will be awarded an additional $1,000,000 through the FY 2019 VDOT Primary Extensions Grant.
+This money will be used to pave sections of Duke St. and will allow for additional paving and related sidewalk improvements to be completed this fiscal year.
 City staff uses an objective pavement management system to identify the condition of roads in the City, with the goal of paving the worst streets first.
-This year's program will run from early-July through early fall, then resume on April 16.
+This year's program will run from August through early fall, then resume in the spring.
 For detailed information about locations of paving projects and schedules, please see the information provided below.

 - Paving two-week look-ahead